Our Favourite Sea Kayaking Tours in Jersey

 Tours are suitable for novices and families.

 We cover basic paddle and safety techniques to get you out exploring the coastline of Jersey.
-On all tours you are accompanied by our British Canoe Union (BCU) qualified instructors.
+On all tours you are accompanied by a British Canoe Union (BCU) qualified instructor.

 We are a BCU and Adventuremark approved centre.